mikaelbr/writings/js-syntax-series/function-arguments.md

 parameters and with an explicit API we should do that.
 This means not relying on `arguments` variable, but using rest, and instead of overloading functions through arguments we should have separate functions with separate names being more explicit with the use case.
-It's however, cases where things like checking argument count and argument types makes sense.
+But there are cases where we want variadic functions, or where counting argument length is the way to go.
 When making functions, in any language, think about the consumer of the function.
-Think about the invocation site.
-What makes more sense for using it.
-Optimising for terseness and overly dehydrated, DRY, functions will make our code harder to understand.
+Think about the APIs you are making and who's using them.
+Optimising for terseness and dehydrated (over DRY) functions will make our code harder to understand.